The Cache panel is used to Bake the fluid simulation and stores the outcome of a simulation so it does not need to be recalculated.

 Precision level that is used when writing OpenVDB cache files.

-Volumetric data (e.g. grid values, particle positions) will be written with full precision (32 bit).
+Volumetric data (e.g. grids, particles) will be written with full precision (32-bit).

-Volumetric data (e.g. grid values, particle positions) will be written with half precision (16 bit).
+Volumetric data (e.g. grids, particles) will be written with half precision (16-bit).

 - Export Mantaflow Script